Asiana Treks and Tours

 Trip Info

 From Kathmandu, the trek officially starts with a scenic drive to Chautara or Tipeni, depending on the chosen route.
 Chautara, situated at approximately 1,450 meters, is a charming town that acts as a base camp for the Panch Pokhari trek.
 The drive from Kathmandu to Chautara takes about 5–6 hours and offers glimpses of rural Nepalese life along winding mountain roads.
-Alternatively, some trekkers opt to begin the trek via Melamchi or Helambu routes for varied cultural and natural experiences.
+Alternatively, some trekkers opt to begin the trek via the Melamchi or Helambu routes for varied cultural and natural experiences.
 Asiana Treks and Tours ensures smooth logistics from Kathmandu to the trekking start point, including vehicle arrangements and route guidance.

 Start Point & Access Summary: